-Sci-fi SatireA 6-episode satirical podcast that weaves its way through the annals of time and the wormholes of space.
+Sci-fi SatireA series of satirical podcasts that weaves its way through the annals of time and the wormholes of space.

 Over the six episodes CSIS Special Agent Ace Galaksi’s investigations will conclude that Earth has been playing host to shape changing alien visitors since the planet was so young it was still getting the hang of spinning – and that some of those visitors left artifacts behind.

 Certain peculiarities about the artifacts lead Ace to some startling discoveries about the very nature of existence.
 Unfortunately Ace Galaksi’s destiny is unclear as to whether or not he’ll be able to stay ahead of a co-ordinated plan by world governments to ensure he keeps his findings to himself - permanently.